adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### 2. Connect the app to the Assurance session
 To connect the tutorial app to the Assurance session, see the instructions on [connecting the app to the Assurance session](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#2-connect-to-the-app).

-### 3. Event transactions view - check for EdgeBridge events
+### 3. Event transactions view - check for Edge Bridge events
 #### `trackAction`/`trackState` events <!-- omit in toc -->
 To view Edge Bridge events in the connected app instance:
 1. Trigger a `trackAction` and/or `trackState` within the app, which the Edge Bridge extension will convert into Edge events.
 These events will be captured by the Assurance extension and displayed in the web session viewer.